gatsbyjs/gatsby/docs/docs/reference/config-files/gatsby-config.md

 ## jsxRuntime

-Setting to "automatic" allows the use of JSX without having to import React.
+Setting to `automatic` allows the use of JSX without having to import React.
 More information can be found on the [Introducing the new JSX Transform](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html) blog post.

 ```javascript:title=gatsby-config.js
 module.exports = {